keylightberlin/util/README.md

 # Installation

-ADd the following part to you `composer.json`:
+Add the following part to you `composer.json`:

 ```
     "repositories": [